ben-meeker/servicenow-solutions/solutions/add-emails-to-comments-on-custom-table/index.md

 #### Actions

-Set the scrip value to the following, and modify as needed:
+Set the script value to the following, and modify as needed:

 ```javascript
 (function runAction(/*GlideRecord*/ current, /*GlideRecord*/ event, /*EmailWrapper*/ email, /*ScopedEmailLogger*/ logger, /*EmailClassifier*/ classifier) {